 - When you are ready to fill the 10-inch cast iron, ensure that the bottom crust is even and that the corners between the bottom and the sides of the skillet are the same thickness.
 I made the mistake of not evenly distributing it, which was harder to cut.

-- No need to have the crust brought up to the top of the skillet too.
-The custard will not rise; thus no concern of spilling over it.
+- There is no need to bring the pie crust up to the top of the skillet, either.
+The custard will not rise, so there is no concern about spilling over it.

 - And yes, you will use the whole tablespoon of butter to grease the skillet.
 You do not want to miss this step or put less.
 You will need that extra protection to prevent burning and sticking to the skillet when making a huge slice.

-- Aluminum foil with weights or uncooked rice to part bake the crust.
-Let it rest and cool off before filling it with custard.
-I always use weights.
+- I always use aluminum foil with weights or uncooked rice to part-bake the crust.
+I let it rest and cool before filling it with custard.

 - Let the crust cool off before adding the filling.